MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 These tests demonstrate that the new user can execute Data Manipulation Language (DML) commands to query and modify data but can't use Data Definition Language (DDL) commands to change the schema.
 Also, the new user can't GRANT any new privileges to circumvent the permissions.

-> [!IMPORTANT]
+## Clean-Up

-> You will not use this PostgreSQL server again so please delete the resource group you created which will remove the server.
+You will not use this PostgreSQL server again so please delete the resource group you created which will remove the server.